 Yes, you can paint radiators with satinwood.
-Satinwood gives a reasonably tough finish making it great for use in high wear areas like radiators.
+Satinwood gives a tough finish and lasts a long time.
 It also handles changes in heat relatively well, making it great for use on radiators.

 Oil or water-based satinwood?

 Much like gloss, satinwood is available in both water and oil-based formats.
 So which one will make the best choice for you?
-Well, I will give you the pros and cons of water-based and oil-based paints so you can hopefully make the correct decision for you.
+To help I will give you the pros and cons of both water and oil-based paints so you can make the correct decision.

 Pros of water-based paint